 The “Mark Tushnet Prize” recognizes scholarly excellence in any subject of comparative law by an untenured scholar at an AALS Member School.
 The Prize will be given to the author(s) of a scholarly article judged to have made an important contribution in the field of comparative law.
-This article must have been published in an academic journal between July 2021 and November 2022.

 The award, established in memory of Associate Dean Peter N. Kutulakis of Penn State Dickinson Law, recognizes the outstanding contribution of an administrator or law professor in the provision of services to law students.
 Nominations should include: